h2oai/tutorials/Driverless AI/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 *Things to Note:*
  1. Preview the dataset
  2. View the remaining rows
- 3. **Modify by Recipe** - Modify the dataset through a custom recipe
+ 3. **Modify by Recipe** - Modify the dataset through a custom recipe or live code (manually enter custom recipe code to use to modify the dataset)
  3. Return to the **Dataset Overview**
  4. Option to Exit and return to the H2O **Datasets** page